marian-kadanka/woocommerce-product-price-based-on-countries/readme.txt

 == Frequently Asked Questions ==

-= That way can I test that the prices are displayed correctly for a given country? =
+= How might I test if the prices are displayed correctly for a given country? =

 If you are in a test environment, you can configure the test mode in the setting page.

 In a production environment you can use a privacy VPN tools like [hola](http://hola.org/) or [ZenMate](https://zenmate.com/)

 You should do the test in a private browsing window to prevent data stored in the session.
+Open a private window on [Firefox](https://support.mozilla.org/en-US/kb/private-browsing-use-firefox-without-history#w_how-do-i-open-a-new-private-window) or on [Chrome](https://support.google.com/chromebook/answer/95464?hl=en)

 == Screenshots ==